imagej/imagej.github.io/_pages/Logging.md

 Logging is a technique for reporting messages and/or events during program execution.
 It can be useful for many purposes: debugging, informing the user of things, keeping a permanent record of what transpired, etc.

-See [Wikipedia's article on Java logging frameworks](wikipedia_Java_logging_framework "wikilink") for further reading.
+See {% include wikipedia title='Java logging framework' text='Wikipedia\'s article on Java logging frameworks'%} for further reading.

 See also this nice article: [The State of Logging in Java](https://stackify.com/logging-java/) (May 2018).